ImaobongN/ImaobongN.github.io/aboutMe.md

+## About Me

+### 👋 Who I Am

+I build intelligent systems that simplify complex engineering problems and improve how teams develop and deploy software.

+I am a Senior Model-Based Development Engineer with experience in the automotive industry, focused on automation, safety-critical systems, and improving development efficiency.

 ---

-layout: default
-title: About Me
+### 💼 What I Do

+- Develop automation tools supporting **ISO 26262 safety compliance**
+- Build **CI workflows** that improve software quality and team productivity
+- Streamline complex engineering processes through **system-level thinking**
+- Enable teams to accelerate development while maintaining compliance

 ---

-# About Me

-## Professional Bio

-I am a Senior Model-Based Development Engineer with three years of experience in the automotive industry.
-In my role, I have primarily focused on developing automation tools to support ISO 26262 functional safety compliance and building continuous integration (CI) workflows that improve development efficiency and software quality.

-My work involves identifying opportunities to streamline complex engineering processes and creating tools that help teams maintain compliance while accelerating development.
-Through this experience, I have developed strong skills in problem-solving, systems thinking, and technical automation within safety-critical environments.

-My professional experience has also sparked a strong interest in Artificial Intelligence and Machine Learning.
-I am particularly interested in how AI can transform the automotive and engineering industries by improving automation, enabling smarter diagnostics, and supporting more efficient development processes.
-By combining my background in model-based development with emerging AI technologies, I aim to explore innovative ways to simplify complex workflows and enhance engineering productivity.
+### 🤖 Why AI/ML

+My experience in automation and system optimization naturally led me to Artificial Intelligence and Machine Learning.

+I’m particularly interested in:
+- applying AI to engineering workflows
+- improving diagnostics and decision-making
+- building intelligent tools that reduce complexity

+By combining my background in model-based development with AI, I aim to create solutions that are both **practical and scalable**.

+---

+### 🌟 What Sets Me Apart

+- Strong foundation in **real-world engineering systems**
+- Ability to bridge **theory and practical implementation**
+- Focus on **building solutions that are usable, not just functional**
+- Continuous learner with a passion for emerging technologies

+---

-## Personal Value Proposition
+### 🎯 Personal Value Proposition
-My unique value lies in my ability to combine curiosity, analytical thinking, and a growing technical foundation in AI and machine learning.
-I bring a thoughtful approach to solving problems, a willingness to learn new technologies, and a commitment to creating solutions that are both practical and impactful.

-As I continue to grow professionally, I aim to apply my knowledge of AI in ways that support innovation, improve processes, and create value for organizations and communities.
+I bring a balance of engineering discipline and curiosity, allowing me to approach problems thoughtfully while continuously exploring better, smarter solutions.

+I aim to create systems that are not only technically sound but also meaningful and impactful in real-world applications.